-Practice Review of Teachers and Teacher Leaders Regulation
+Professional Conduct and Competency for Teachers and Teacher Leaders Regulation

 Private Schools Regulation

-The Private Schools Regulation sets out requirements for the establishment and operation of private schools in Alberta, including accredited private schools, which teach the Alberta programs of study, and registered private schools, which teach skills and knowledge consistent with the requirements of a ministerial order on basic education in Alberta.
-The regulation addresses the criteria required for registration and accreditation of such schools, obligations regarding school policies, proposed programs of study, teaching qualifications, leadership certification for principals, learning outcomes to be achieved, student assessment, health and safety standards, and annual planning and reporting.
+The Private Schools Regulation sets out requirements for the establishment and operation of private schools in Alberta, including accredited private schools, which teach the Alberta programs of study/curriculum, and registered private schools, which teach skills and knowledge consistent with the requirements of a ministerial order on basic education in Alberta.
+The regulation addresses the criteria required for registration and accreditation of such schools, obligations regarding school policies, proposed programs of study/curriculum, teaching qualifications, leadership certification for principals, learning outcomes to be achieved, student assessment, health and safety standards, and annual planning and reporting.
 Additional requirements are specified for funded private schools.

 School Councils Regulation